ropensci/targets/.github/ISSUE_TEMPLATE/bottleneck.md

 * [ ] I understand and agree to `targets`' [code of conduct](https://github.com/wlandau/targets/blob/master/CODE_OF_CONDUCT.md).
 * [ ] I understand and agree to `targets`' [contributing guidelines](https://github.com/wlandau/targets/blob/master/CONTRIBUTING.md).
+* [ ] Be considerate of the maintainer's time and make it as easy as possible to troubleshoot any problems you identify.
+Read [here](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) and [here](https://www.tidyverse.org/help/) to learn about minimal reproducible examples.
+Format your code according to the [tidyverse style guide](https://style.tidyverse.org/) to make it easier for others to read.

 ## Description